 The southernmost section of the Established Neighborhood area is appropriate for multi-family residential use.
 The Martha Washington Apartments site is currently developed at a density of approximately 8 DUA.
 Any redevelopment of this site should maintain a similar amount of open space, as well as preserving the mature tree canopy.
+Development Concept No. 2 on page 30 has been created to illustrate one way that the site could be redeveloped at a density of 22 DUA, while providing the desired open space and saving trees.
+This development scenario is intended as an illustration of sound urban site design and is not meant to suggest or imply that the site should be redeveloped.

-C. General Corridor Subarea
+C. General Corridor Sub-area

-General Corridor subareas are those within the Growth Corridor boundary that are not part of one of the other three types of subareas (Transit Station Areas, Established Neighborhood Areas, and Interchange Areas).
-Typically these General Corridor subareas are appropriate for a variety of moderate intensity uses, usually with a wide choice of transportation modes and facilities which will vary according to location.
+General Corridor sub-areas are those within the Growth Corridor boundary that are not part of one of the other three types of sub-areas (Transit Station Areas, Established Neighborhood Areas, and Interchange Areas).
+Typically these General Corridor sub-areas are appropriate for a variety of moderate intensity uses, usually with a wide choice of transportation modes and facilities which will vary according to location.
 Development should be typically low- and in some cases mid-rise, with low scale development next to residential neighborhoods.